-That said, this soup is amazing, really amazing.
+That said, the ARV version of this soup is amazing, really amazing.
 We both loved it!!
-And the Thai Pesto…. it is oh-so-versatile!!
-I used it in hubby’s afternoon snack – avocado, tomato, bean sprout & thai pesto sandwich – he loved it!!
+And the Thai Pesto…. it is incredibly yummy!!
+It would be great with crackers as a wee appetiser, in a wrap, tossed with pasta or I used it in a sandwich for my hubby – avocado, tomato, bean sprout & Thai pesto sandwich – he loved it!!

 - 2 tbsp olive oil

 - 2 lbs/900g sweet potato, chopped into chunks

 - 2 red onions, chopped